vsatgit/nats-reference-example/README.md

 ### Why is it necessary?

-There are a few steps involved to configure NATS Jetstream server to have authentication/authorization capabilities using JWTs and Nkeys in the local setup.
+There are a few steps involved in configuring NATS Jetstream server to have authentication/authorization capabilities using JWTs and Nkeys in the local setup.
 These same steps would be performed by the DevOps team in higher environments.

 The starter setup tries to abstract out the NATS configurational overhead in local setup so that developers can focus on their primary development processes.